Automattic/wp-feature-api/demo/wp-feature-api-agent/README.md

 4. Navigate to "Settings" -> "WP Feature Agent Demo" in the WordPress admin to configure your OpenAI API key.
 5. Refresh and see the AI Agent chat interface.
 6. Ask the AI Agent questions about your WordPress site and features.
 It has access to both server-side and client-side features.

+The `demo/site-info` feature is registered with multiple versions.
+Version `2.0.0` adds extra details like the site's character set and post count.